Dog microchip: not only a legally required practice but more importantly a gesture of love and respect for your best friend

 And now that you know the usefulness of microchipping for your faithful friend and for you, don’t waste any more time and run now to book microchipping if you haven’t already done so.

-To verify the presence of the microchip and for all relevant information, please contact our Staff Veterinary Doctors who are always at your disposal.
+To check for the presence of the microchip and for any relevant information, please contact the veterinarians on our staff, who are always available to assist you.